Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `google_client_secret` and `google_client_id`  Google set of API key so you can set google authentication.
 You can generate a new one through Google Cloud Console.

+`kube_ssh_key` Replace this with the contents of the public key that was created during the admin VM setup.
+Should be located in the user's home folder under the name `.ssh/id_rsa.pub`.

+>[!NOTE]
-**NOTE:** If the following variables are not in the file, just add them along with their values.
+>If the following variables are not in the file, just add them along with their values.

 `csoc_managed` if you are going to set up your commons hooked up to a central control management account.
 By default it is set to true.
 If you leave the default value, you must run the logging module first, otherwise terraform will fail.
 But since this instruction is specifically for non-attached deployments, you should set the value to false.